craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Guildmember

 You spent your life before adventure with the [[Guilds of Coalition]], likely living in one of the Wards of [[Coalition City]].
 Your days were full of bureaucracy, transportation, and political conflict.
 In honest truth, the city life can be boring.
 To keep yourself safe, you learned when to keep certain information to yourself, and how to tell who you really can trust.
+You've seen most people of this world, eaten most of the foods, and been almost nowhere.
+Time to change that.

 You gain +2 to your *Wisdom Score* and +1 to your *Intelligence Score*.
 You are proficient in the *Deception* and *Insight* skills.
 You know your choice of two of the following;
 - [[Desertspeech (language)]]